 My sin isn’t something I really want to think about.
 I would much rather prefer to focus on those around me and give myself a pass for being pretty good.
 But the Bible calls us to repentance.
 We can only do that when we are examining ourselves and re-centering our hearts around who God would have us to be.
 Perhaps this means that you take time each day to reflect and repent.
 Perhaps this means every week you sit down, look at the past week, repent, and set goals to help cultivate Christ-like behavior in the week to come.

-For more on examination and confessin of sin, check out 3 Powerful Ways to Encourage Self-Examination and Confession of Sin – Disciplines of the Faith
+For more on examination and confession of sin, check out 3 Powerful Ways to Encourage Self-Examination and Confession of Sin.

-To hear my story in cultivating a heart for hospitailty, check out When Hosting Becomes the Gospel
+To hear my story in cultivating a heart for hospitality, check out When Hosting Becomes the Gospel

 7. Church Involvement

 While I appreciate the Protestant Church’s emphasis on the priesthood of all believers, I fear that, when this met American individualism, we lost something truly precious to Christ – His Church.
 We are the Church but we are also called to be apart of the Church.
 In the age of satellite campuses, podcasts, and televised services, it’s tempting to neglect to join with other believers.
 If this was a struggle for the Early Church, how much more so do we have the opportunity to be tempting to neglect the local body.
 But it is important that we are involved in a local church.